 The term “marketing mix” was coined in the early 1950s by Neil Borden in his American Marketing Association presidential address.
 This is one of the preliminary knowledge every marketer must have and is considered to be the basics of every marketing theory, which emerged henceforth.
-Many business degree programs such as devry online degrees include this within their curriculum.

 The basic major marketing management decisions can be classified in one of the following four categories, namely Product, Price, Place (distribution) and Promotion.